When we collect personal information from you we will:

 - register for or enquire about our education programs.

 We may use de-identified personal and health information in our Annual Report and education programs.

-The personal and health information we collect mostly relates to considering and, where appropriate, resolving or investigating complaints under the HCA or the HRA.
+The personal and health information we collect mostly relates to considering and, where appropriate, resolving or investigating complaints under the Health Complaints Act (HCA) or the Health Records Act (HRA).
 We will only collect the personal and health information that is necessary to perform these functions.
-We will ensure any personal and health information you provide will not be disclosed, except when this is consistent with the HCA, with the provisions in the PDPA or any other law.
+We will ensure any personal and health information you provide will not be disclosed, except when this is consistent with the HCA, HRA, the provisions in the PDPA or any other law.

 We provide educational programs and we collect personal information as part of this process.
 If you register for or enquire about our education programs, your information may be provided to the individuals or organisations responsible for organising and delivering these programs.

 We usually collect personal and health information from you, or from your authorised representative, to help us carry out our functions or activities under the HCA, HRA and other laws.
 When collecting personal and health information we take reasonable steps to advise you of the information we are seeking and how we will use it.
 We sometimes collect personal and health information from other people/organisations under specific provisions in the HRA and the HCA.